dasarpai/old.dasarpai.github.io/_dsblog/2023-02-22-Congnitive-Biases.md.md

 # Cognitive Biases

+Introduction:

+Cognitive biases are the systematic errors that occur when individuals deviate from rational decision-making.
+These biases are a result of our brain's ability to process information, which can sometimes lead to irrational thinking and decision-making.
+As data science continues to advance, it is critical to understand how cognitive biases can impact AI, ML, NLP, deep learning, and robotics.
+Cognitive biases can lead to biased data collection, modeling, and decision-making processes, which can ultimately impact the accuracy and effectiveness of these technologies.

+One of the most significant challenges in data science is developing models that can accurately represent and predict complex human behaviors.
+However, cognitive biases can significantly impact the data used to train these models.
+For example, **confirmation bias** can lead to the selection of only certain data that confirms preconceived notions, while **availability bias** can lead to over-reliance on easily available data.
+As such, it is essential for data scientists to be aware of cognitive biases and take steps to mitigate their impact on the accuracy of their models.

+There are many books, blogs articles, youTube discussion and talk around on this topic.
+Recenlty I found some wikipages which disucsses this in great length.
+I am taking liberty for educating my audience to extract the text and summarise here.

 ## Belief, decision-making and behavioral
 These biases affect belief formation, reasoning processes, business and economic decisions, and human behavior in general.
 ### Anchoring bias